dalenguyen/firebase-wordpress-docs/docs/database/save-data-realtime-firestore.rst

 ----------------------------------

 Since **v0.17.0**, you only need to update security rules on your database (realtime / firestore), so any can write to your database or they have to log in before saving.
 It totally depends on the firebase security rules.

+.. role:: red

+:red:`Note: if you use 'Contact 7 Redirect' feature, it may not work properly because the redirect may interfere with the sync process.`

 Getting Firebase UID value